haideralp/Githubsetup_HTTP-SSH/README.md

 # Steps to Connect to Github with SSH
-Let’s now go over the steps to connect to Github with SSH on our Linux machine.
+Let’s now go over the steps to connect to Github with SSH

 ## Generate the SSH key